 A restraining order is a legal injunction that prohibits one party from disturbing another, generally by forbidding all contact.
 While often a restraining order is meant to protect one party from an abusive or threatening person, it can cause complications when dealing with issues such as custody or divorce.
-Violating a restraining order can result in many different consequences, depending on the region and the type of offense.
-It is important to understand the possible penalties for violating a restraining order to avoid triggering charges that could result in fines, jail time, or increased restrictions.
+Violating a restraining order can result in many different consequences, depending on the region and the type of offense, but can include fines, jail time, or increased restrictions.

 Sometimes restraining orders are filed at the request of one party, but this is not always the case.
 In many cases, an instance of domestic violence results in an automatic restraining order on all parties.
 This order is generally seen as a cooling down period, and may last several days.
 Restraining orders are also automatic in some regions during or following a divorce process.
 In many cases, a person will choose to file a restraining order if they feel threatened, harassed, or endangered by another person.